danielabar/meblog/src/markdown/what-i-want-for-my-birthday.md

 ### Somatic Mutation Theory

 Seyfried started by laying out the mainstream theory: cancer starts with mutations.
-Cells copy their DNA every time they divide, copying is imperfect, and over a lifetime errors can accumulate in genes that control growth.
+Cells copy their DNA every time they divide, copying is imperfect, and over a lifetime (and exposure to carcinogens) errors can accumulate in genes that control growth.
 A mutation in an oncogene can jam the accelerator on; a mutation in a tumor suppressor gene can cut the brakes.
 The immune system normally catches and clears cells like this, but sometimes they evade detection, and a cell with both problems divides without limit, forming a tumor.

 He then walked through what led him to question this theory.
 If DNA mutation really is the root cause of cancer, a few things should follow: